Adolescent Years: Parenting Tips For When A Child Reaches Adolescence

 - Persistent feelings of sadness, worry, or hopelessness

 If you prefer in-person therapy, you can search for a provider in your local area.
-If you’re interested in the availability and affordability of online therapy, you might consider going through an online therapy platform like BetterHelp.
+If you’re interested in the flexibility and affordability of online therapy, you might consider exploring an online therapy platform like BetterHelp.
 It can match you with a licensed therapist who you can speak with via phone, video call, and/or online chat for help with the challenges you may be facing.
-If you’re looking for support for your teen, a virtual therapy platform like TeenCounseling can match your child (age 13–18) with a licensed therapist in the same way with your consent.
+Or, if you’re looking for support for your teen, a virtual therapy platform like TeenCounseling can match your child (age 13–18) with a licensed therapist in the same way with your consent.
+These platforms can be a convenient way for you or your teen to receive mental health support without having to leave home.

 Takeaway